 Two days old

-Anonymous asked: How much do you weigh now?
+Anonymous said: How much do you weigh now?

 This makes me feel weird because now I’m not pregnant anymore my weight seems significant in a different way.